Vinyldude8896/Weather-Dashboard/README.md

 a 5-day future forcase will display with date, conditions, temperature, wind speed, and humidty.

-when clikcing on search history you can view the previous search results
+when clikcing on search history you can view the previous search results.